bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Rain
+- Cloudy
-- 92% humidity
+- 94% humidity
-- 15 mph wind
+- 14 mph wind
 - 100% cloud cover
-- 21 AQI 🟩
+- 22 AQI 🟩
-- 0.28 inches of rain and 0.05 inches of snow in the past 24 hours
+- 0.29 inches of rain and 0.07 inches of snow in the past 24 hours
-- 0.18 inches of rain and 0.07 inches of snow expected in the next 48 hours
+- 0.17 inches of rain and 0.05 inches of snow expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>